zachmatson/svelte-check-plugin/README.md

 # svelte-check-plugin

 This plugin runs `svelte-check` as part of the webpack build process, and causes the build to fail with proper error reporting when `svelte-check` fails.
+This enables proper TypeScript checking of Svelte projects in webpack builds.

 ## Installation